 Development cost: £6 billion

 Enfield is the capital’s most northern borough located in the heart of the strategically important UK Innovation Corridor.
-Enfield features transformative place shaping programmes that aim to maximise the rate of housing growth, increase the level of economic prosperity and deliver economic resilience that contributes to London’s reputation as an international centre of business and tourism.
-Enfield is an urbanised centre with access to the 26-mile-long, 10,000-acre Lee Valley Park, as well as being the logistics and distribution hub of the capital.
+Enfield features transformative place shaping programmes that aim to maximise the rate of housing growth, increase the level of economic prosperity, and deliver economic resilience that contributes to London’s reputation as an international centre of business and tourism.
+Enfield is an urbanised centre with access to the 26-mile-long, 4050-hectare Lee Valley Park, as well as being the logistics and distribution hub of the capital.

-Population projections 2021 334,132
+Population projections 2023 333,794

 Population projections 2050 391,687